nullonerror/nullonerror.org/_posts/2022-07-30-go-restful-api-the-right-way.md

 }
 ```

 For example, if the `after` parameter is not in the RFC 3339 format.
-It will return a error
+It will return an error

 ```shell
 $ http localhost:8000/workspaces?after=0